-Ms. Landry, Mr. Curtis and Ms. Byng-Thorne served on our Compensation Committee during 2023.
+Ms. Landry, Mr. Curtis and Ms. Byng-Thorne served on our Compensation Committee during 2024.
+Ms. David did not join the Compensation Committee until February 2025.
 None of the members of our Compensation Committee was an officer or employee of our Company during the last fiscal year or was formerly an officer of our Company.
 During the last fiscal year, none of our executive officers served as: (1) a member of the compensation committee (or other committee of the board of directors performing equivalent functions or, in the absence of any such committee, the entire board of directors) of another entity, one of whose executive officers served on our Compensation Committee; (2) a director of another entity, one of whose executive officers served on our Compensation Committee, or (3) a member of the compensation committee (or other committee of the board of directors performing equivalent functions or, in the absence of any such committee, the entire board of directors) of another entity, one of whose executive officers served on our Board.